 Once flashed with the AREDN firmware, the device will use the 5.8 GHz band as regular wifi for your computer to connect to, and the 2.4 GHz band will be used to mesh with other devices within range.
 Realistically, the hAP is not useful to make long distance links since it would require an external antenna.
-But it is <hi>useful to tunnel to others on the network via the internet</hi>
+But it is useful to tunnel to others on the network via the internet to get started with the system.